A Phase 3 Study to Assess the Immune Response and Safety of rMenB+OMV NZ in Primed Healthy Participants (10 to 20 Years Old)

 - Written or witnessed/thumb printed informed consent obtained from the participant / parent(s)/LAR(s) of the participant prior to performance of any study-specific procedure.

 - Written informed assent obtained from the participant (if applicable) along with informed consent from the participant's parent(s)/LAR(s) prior to performing any study specific procedure.
-Note: For age 10-16 years, parents or LAR to give consent along with participants, based on country regulations for participants and for >16/18 to 20 years, participants give consent independent of parents/LARs.
+Note: For age 10-16 years, parents or LAR to give consent along with participants, based on country regulations for participants and for >16/18 to 20 years, participants give consent independent of parents/LARs, or as per local country regulations.

 - A male or female between, and including, 10 and 20 years of age at the time of the first study intervention administration.

 - Female participants of non-childbearing potential may be enrolled in the study.
-Non-childbearing potential is defined as pre-menarche, current bilateral tubal ligation or occlusion, hysterectomy, bilateral ovariectomy.
+Non-childbearing potential is defined as pre-menarche, hysterectomy, bilateral ovariectomy.

 - Female participants of childbearing potential may be enrolled in the study, if the participant: – has practiced adequate contraception for 1 month prior to study intervention administration, and – has a negative pregnancy test on the day of study intervention administration, and – has agreed to continue adequate contraception during the entire study treatment period.

-Participants are eligible to be included in the study only if all of the following criteria apply: For primed group only:
+Participants were eligible to be included in the study only if all of the following criteria applied: For primed group only:

 - Current or previous, confirmed or suspected disease caused by N. meningitidis.